Luxury Coliving: What It Is and Whether It's Worth the Price

 Is luxury coliving worth the price?

 It depends on where you are in your nomad journey.
 For first-timers or people who need everything sorted, yes.
 For experienced nomads who are good at building community and finding apartments, the premium rarely pays off.
-The honest move: add up what you'd spend on accommodation, coworking, and food separately in your target city, then compare.
+The honest move is to add up what you'd spend on accommodation, coworking, and food separately in your target city, then compare.

 What's the difference between luxury coliving and regular coliving?